The risks and alternatives of APEO and NPEO in textiles (2/2)

 There are large differences during the chemical reaction of a fatty alcohol with ethylene oxide.
 Alkyl phenols possess the highest reactivity, which made them so interesting for the chemical industry.
 Because of the high reactivity it is possible (more…)

-To read the full article, log in.
-The full content of this article and all premium articles is available for our site members.
+To read the full article, please login.
+The full content of this article and all premium articles is available exclusively for site members.

 - 26/11/2013 The Risks and alternatives of APEO and NPEO in textiles part 1

 The environmental activist group Greenpeace runs the Detox campaign requesting from international fashion brands to eliminate alkylphenol ethoxylates (APEOs) from their supply chain.
 In response to the Detox campaign, a group of international retailers has established a roadmap for “zero […]